qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - When getting files in a folder, the order is not deterministic (may depend on inode order).
 It may behave differently on different machines even with same files.
 It's recommended to sort by filename then process.
   - Note that `ls` by default sorts results.
 Use `ls -f` to see raw file order.
 - The order in hash map is also non-deterministic (unless using linked hash map).
+- IO buffering.
+  - If you don't flush, it may delay actual write.
+    - A CLI program that don't flush stdout works fine when directly running in terminal, but it delays output when used with pipe `|`.
+  - If program is force-killed (e.g. `kill -9`) some of its last log may not be written to log file because it's buffered.
+  - In Linux, if `write()` and `close()` both don't return error code, the write may still fail, due to IO buffering.
+[See also](https://man7.org/linux/man-pages/man2/close.2.html)

-- Transitive dependency conflict.
+### Transitive dependency conflict

 Indirectly use different versions of the same package (diamond dependency issue).

 - In Java, maven will only pick one version.
 If there is incompatibility, may result in errors like `NoSuchMethodError` at runtime.
   - Shading can make two versions of the same package co-exist by renaming.
 - In JS, node.js allows two versions of same package to co-exist.
-Their `let`, `const` global variables and classes will separately co-exist (but other global variables are shared).
+Their `let`, `const` global variables and classes will separately co-exist.
+But other global variables are shared.
   - If two versions of React are used together, it may give "invalid hook call" error.
   - If two versions of a React component library use together, it may have context-related issues.
 - Python doesn't allow two versions os same package to co-exist.
 (Sometimes this creates "dependency hell".)
 - In C/C++ it may give "duplicate symbol" error during linking.
 - Rust allows two different major versions of same crate to co-exist.
 It de-duplicates according to semantic versioning ([See also](https://doc.rust-lang.org/cargo/reference/semver.html), [See also](https://effective-rust.com/dep-graph.html)).
 Their global variables also separately co-exist.
 [Having two major versions of Tokio causes problem](https://rust-lang.github.io/wg-async/vision/submitted_stories/status_quo/alan_creates_a_hanging_alarm.html#addendum-multiple-tokio-major-versions).
-- IO buffering.
-  - If you don't flush, it may delay actual write.
-    - A CLI program that don't flush stdout works fine when directly running in terminal, but it delays output when used with pipe `|`.
-  - If program is force-killed (e.g. `kill -9`) some of its last log may not be written to log file because it's buffered.
-  - In Linux, if `write()` and `close()` both don't return error code, the write may still fail, due to IO buffering.
-[See also](https://man7.org/linux/man-pages/man2/close.2.html)

 ### Linux and bash